 On this page, you will find information about the Alliance members, and tools and information to guide collaborative practice of our teams across the state in supporting young people.
 The tools and information recognise the diversity of our young people and support professional decisions by staff across these agencies to respond with the flexibility and agility required to meet their many and varied needs.
 More information will be included on this site over time to better support this vital work.

 I’d like to take this opportunity to thank all of the hard-working professionals in every corner of the state who strive to improve the futures of our young people.
-Through this work and the regional Youth Engagement Hubs, the Department of Education and Training is working to support you in this important work.
+Through this work and the regional Youth Engagement Hubs, the Department of Education is working to support you in this important work.

 Key Queensland Government departments and their partners have made a pledge to work together to ensure that every child and young person is equipped with the tools and support they need to succeed professionally and personally.
 This pledge forms the foundation of the work of the Alliance in its aim to ensure every Queensland child succeeds.